 Look back – count your wins and celebrate them, talk to yourself like a winner.
 Do it every day, every hour if need be, until you get that self-belief back.
 You’ll be surprised at how much that will positively affect your writing.

-Otherwise, readers will notice that “missing something” and lose faith in you as well.
+Otherwise, readers will notice that “something is missing” and will lose faith in you as well.

 I said earlier that you shouldn’t focus on selling, but take note, “focus” is the operative word.
 It is awesome to give your readers free stuff.
 Who doesn’t like free stuff?

-These people are more likely to be highly engaged readers and your advocates.
+These people are more likely to be highly engaged readers and your brand’sadvocates.
 They understand what’s valuable and they are willing to pay for it.